sandeep-tukaram/algods/problems/optimization/container-with-most-water.md

 ### The DP Approach Explained:

 1. We define a subproblem `C(i)` as the maximum container between indices 0 and i.
+It's prefix subproblem.
 2. Base case: `C(0) = 0` (a single height can't form a container)
 3. Recursive relation:
    ```